-3.1 Only the members of clubs or associations affiliated with an ICF Federation have the right to participate in an international competition.

-3.2 A competitor having satisfied 3.1 and also having first obtained the (written) consent of the competitors Federation, is permitted to compete individually in an International Competition.

-3.3.1 A competitor may compete on behalf of the Federation in a foreign country in which he/she is domiciled, if the competitor obtains the authorisation of their Federation of origin.
+- 3.1 Only the members of clubs or associations affiliated with an ICF Federation have the right to participate in an international competition. - 3.2 A competitor having satisfied 3.1 and also having first obtained the (written) consent of the competitors Federation, is permitted to compete individually in an International Competition. - 3.3.1 A competitor may compete on behalf of the Federation in a foreign country in which he/she is domiciled, if the competitor obtains the authorisation of their Federation of origin.
 This authorisation has to be sent before 30th November prior to the year concerned to the ICF Headquarters with a copy to the CSL Technical Committee Chair.
-The same procedure applies, should the competitor revert to their original Federation.

-3.3.2 If he/she has lived for 2 years or more in a foreign country, the approval of his/her Federation of origin is no longer required.
+The same procedure applies, should the competitor revert to their original Federation. - 3.3.2 If he/she has lived for 2 years or more in a foreign country, the approval of his/her Federation of origin is no longer required.

-3.3.3 A competitor may not compete for more than one Federation in any one calendar year in the sport of Canoeing.

-3.4 The first year a competitor can compete in an ICF or International competition is the year that their 15th birthday falls in.
-The last year they can compete in a Junior category is the year that their 18th birthday falls in.
-The last year he/she can compete in Under 23 category is the year that their 23rd birthday falls in.

-3.5 Master(s) competitors can compete in a Masters event in the year that he/she reaches the lower limit of the age categories, i.e. in the 35-39 age group they are eligible to compete the year of their 35th birthday.
+- 3.3.3 A competitor may not compete for more than one Federation in any one calendar year in the sport of Canoeing. - 3.3.1 An athlete who has competed internationally at any level in the last 3 years requires authorisation from the ICF and the national federation of the original country in order to change sporting nationality. - 3.3.2 For an athlete to be eligible for a change of sporting nationality they must have lived in that country for the last two years. - 3.3.3 The request of the change of nationality must be made to the ICF no later than 30 November the year before the competitor wants to compete. - 3.3.4 For the Olympic Games the Olympic Charter rules will be applied for nationality issues.
+For athletes to be eligible for the Olympic and Paralympic Games they must hold citizenship/nationality of the country that they participate for at the time of the qualification event. - 3.3.5 A competitor may not compete for more than one Federation in any calendar year in canoeing. - 3.4 The first year a competitor can compete in an ICF or International competition is the year that in which their 15th birthday falls in.
+The last year they can compete in a Junior category is the year that in which their 18th birthday falls in.
+The last year he/she they can compete in Under 23 category is the year that in which their 23rd birthday falls in. - 3.5 Master(s) competitors can compete in a Masters event in the year that he/she reaches the lower limit of the age categories, i.e. in the 35-39 age group they are eligible to compete the year of their 35th birthday.
 In events that have two competitors in the boat, the age of the younger competitor will control the category in which the pair can compete.
-Age group categories will commence from age 35-39 and increase upwards in 5 year age intervals.

-3.6 Each Federation shall ensure that their competitors are in a good state of health and fitness which allows them to compete at a level commensurate with the competition level of the particular event.
+Age group categories will commence from age 35-39 and increase upwards in 5 year age intervals. - 3.6 Each Federation shall ensure that their competitors are in a good state of health and fitness which allows them to compete at a level commensurate with the competition level of the particular event.
 Each Federation must also ensure that their competitors, team officials, as well as the Federation itself, carries appropriate health, accident and property insurance covering their persons, equipment and property.

-4 INTERNATIONAL COMPETITION [GR] CALENDAR
+4 INTERNATIONAL COMPETITION CALENDAR